 The abundance of blossoms is over the top in our neighborhood this spring in the San Cristobal valley, NM

-Eagle Nest Lake at twilight in the Moreno Valley, northern New Mexico.
+Eagle Nest Lake and the town of Eagle Nest at twilight in the beautiful Moreno Valley, northern New Mexico.

 Rio Grande del Norte National Monument.
 Today we made a drive in to the Rio Grande del Norte National Monument.
 On the west side of the Rio Grande Gorge the road meanders leisurely north to the Colorado border.
 Pronghorn, Elk and many birds accompany us along the way.
 Seasonal lakes, ancient causeways and abandoned dwellings are reasons to get out of the car and contemplate those who have passed this way.
 If you have a penchant for unobstructed views, no crowds, peace and quiet, solitude … shall I go on?
 Join me on a photo tour if this pristine environment is for you.